Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

         ![3BVA](./assets/images/3BVA.png)

-    - **Reduced Number of Test Cases:** By focusing on boundary values, the number of test cases is reduced compared to traditional methods, making it easier to maintain.
+    - **Coverage and Efficiency:** Focusing on boundaries reduces the number of test cases while ensuring critical ranges are tested.

     </details>